At a Glance

 - Qualifications: Recent criminology graduates or those with relevant experience are encouraged to apply.

-- Other info: This role offers a chance to grow your skills while contributing to meaningful social change.
+- Other info: This role offers a chance to contribute to meaningful change from the ground up.

 The predicted salary is between 28800 - 43200 £ per year.